Ralim/IronOS/Documentation/Settings.md

 ### Setting: Power pulse duration

 How long should the power pulse go for.
+Some power banks require seeing the power draw be sustained for a certain duration to keep awake.
+Should be kept as short as possible to avoid wasting power / undesired heating of the tip.

 On device help text: